truongvinht/UImage-Screenshot/README.md

-# GSRotationMotion iOS
+# UIImage+ScreenShot Category for iOS

-The GSRotationMotion class allows to handle shake rotation easily.
+The UIImage+ScreenShot category allows the user to make screenshot and autocorrect wrong orientation.

 #Dependency
 Don't forget to add QuartzCore Framework.